Bruno Lanteri: Devotion to Mary

+Works

 Good books

 After meeting Nicolas Joseph Albert von Diessbach (25 February 1732 – 22 December 1798) in Torino in 1779, Lanteri adopted Diessbach's passion for distributing good books as a remedy with both spiritual and human dimensions.
 Diessbach himself was converted from the Calvinism of his youth and the agnosticism of his military years by the chance reading of a good book that passionately expounded the truths of Catholicism.
 With Lanteri he established a close-knit group of laypeople and clergy called the Amicizia Cristiana (Christian Friendship), who worked together to disseminate well-written, edifying books that inspired people to grow in their faith, contribute to society and cope with the unwelcome changes in their lives at the dawn of the French Revolution.
 The Amicizia maintained catalogues of such books and managed a covert lending library in support of this work.
 Lanteri also communicated this passion for good literature to the Oblates of the Virgin Mary.

 Spirituality of discernment

 Diessbach, a former Jesuit (the Society of Jesus having been suppressed by Pope Clement XIV in 1773) also introduced Lanteri to the spiritual patrimony of St. Ignatius of Loyola, particularly his Spiritual Exercises.
-In this series of guided meditations through which one becomes more attentive to the movements of the heart (discernment) and the accompanying rules for adapting them to individuals' particular spiritual needs, Lanteri recognized a powerful instrument for pastoral ministry, especially for conversion.
+In this series of guided meditations through which one becomes more attentive to the movements of the heart (discernment) and the accompanying rules for adapting them to individuals' particular spiritual needs, Lanteri recognised a powerful instrument for pastoral ministry, especially for conversion.
 He applied them continuously in his own life and prayer, recommended them to others, and established groups of people whom he trained to do the same.
 These groups eventually yielded to the formation of the Convitto Ecclesiastico (Priestly Residence) and the Oblates of the Virgin Mary, whom he charged to continue this work.